 Once we've added all the students in our group, we can click "Edit Permissions" at the bottom of the page to set permissions for particular individuals.

 I can make someone an admin of the library, grant them viewing permission, give them specific permission to download files, or remove their access.

 Now that we've given access to everyone who needs it, we can start adding content to the Media Library.

-We can upload files directly, record from a camera, record our screen, or create a live broadcast.
+We can upload files directly, record from a camera, or record our screen.

 Now, anyone with access to the library will be able to see these videos, whether they login directly, we embed it on our student group's blog, or we send them a link.